BinaryStudioAcademy/lecture-starter-react/readme.md

-# React Homework
+# Travel App markup

-This repository contains homework for react 1 and react 2
+This repository contains markup for Travel App.